LixingCheng/reimagined-palm-tree/rules.md

 ## How we will assign (and reassign) tasks

+Split up the tasks evenly, communicate who is doing what tasks, ensure that no one is doing significantly more work than others

 ## How will we will track progress (and follow-up) on completion of tasks